chassing/linux-sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>

-* What do the following commands do?
+* What do the following commands do and how would you use them?
  * ```tee```
  * ```awk```
  * ```tr```